jon-jacky/Piety/editors/README.md

 To pause editing and return to the Python REPL, type *M-x* (*meta x*, hold the *alt* key while typing the *x* key).
 Now you can type any Python statements, including the editor commands from *sked* and *edsel*.
 You might need them to set some editor configuration options.
-To resume editing, type the function call *pm()* in the REPL.
+For example, to set the text window size to 12 lines and also expand the REPL scrolling region, type the *edsel* function call *win(12)* in the REPL.
+To resume editing, type the function call *pm()*.

 To see what Emacs keycodes are effective in *pmacs*, see the *keymap* dictionaries in the *dmacs*, *editline*, and *pmacs* modules.